Item

 Win-Win Monument bas-relief

 This photograph provides a view of bas-relief on the 117-metre-long engraved base of the Win-Win Monument.
-This section celebrates the achievements of different ministries, in this detail the Ministry of Tourism.
-The ministry is represented by a carving of Angkor Wat on a Naga (a mythological part-human part-cobra creature).
+This section celebrates the achievements of different ministries in Cambodia, in this detail the Ministry of Mines and Energy.
+The ministry is represented by carvings of electric poles, solar panels, wind turbines and offshore oil rigs.
 The Win-Win Monument complex – photographed here in January 2020 – was inaugurated in December 2018 to mark the twentieth anniversary of the end of the post-Democratic Kampuchea civil war, with the final defection of the remaining Khmer Rouge factions, thanks to the DIFID policy (“Divide, Isolate, Finish, Integrate, Develop”) also known as the “Win Win” policy of Prime Minister Hun Sen.

 Read More